This text is translated into Russian by google automatic human level neural machine.

 By the way, it is in this format that almost all large resorts, for example, in Japan, are created and operate in the format of “Designer from SMEs”.
 Moreover, they are presented to vacationers as a single complex.

-And when a sufficiently large-scale project is thus formed, it becomes quite realistic to receive serious federal funds under the industry program (at least hundreds of millions of rubles).
-In the meantime, the successes of the Far Eastern regions are not very great in this direction.
-Apart from the recently joined Buryatia, in the framework of the federal target program “Development of domestic and inbound tourism in the Russian Federation” (2011-2018) that ended last year, the FEFD received less than 7% of total funding.
-And this with huge local distances and infrastructure needs!
-Moreover, only three out of nine Far Eastern regions took part in the program.
+And when a sufficiently large-scale project is formed in this way, it becomes quite realistic to receive serious federal funds under the sectoral program (at least hundreds of million rubles).
+In the meantime, the successes of the Far Eastern regions in this direction are not very great.
+Apart from the recently annexed Buryatia, within the framework of the federal target program "Development of domestic and inbound tourism in the Russian Federation" (2011-2018), which ended last year, the Far Eastern Federal District received less than 7% of the total funding.
+And this despite the huge local distances and the need for infrastructure!
+Moreover, only three of the nine Far Eastern regions took part in the program.

-Drawing.
-The Far East in the total federal budget expenditures for the Federal Target Program "Development of Domestic and Inbound Tourism" (2011-2018)
+Picture.
+Far East in total federal budget expenditures under the federal target program "Development of domestic and inbound tourism" (2011-2018)